NYSCA 2014 Conference – October 17-19. 2014

 Digital and mobile technology have put the world at our fingertips — forever changing the nature of work, expectations of privacy, and conceptions of community while offering a new medium for learning, entrepreneurship and advocacy.
 New opportunities to address social problems and advance equity across the economy in a digital world pose significant policy and organizational challenges.
 This talk will first explore those challenges, and highlight opportunities for schools, government, community institutions and stakeholders to harness 21st century communications to advance equity across society.

-Jason’s writing appears in The Huffington Post and he is often sought for comment on the issues facing the digital divide and universal digital inclusion.
-Jason has been interviewed on this subject by a number of media outlets, including The Washington Post and National Public Radio.
-He leads discussions on Capitol Hill and around the country.
-He has addressed numerous associations and organizations, including SXSWEdu, the National Council of La Raza, the Congressional Hispanic Caucus Institute, LATISM, and others.
-His consulting and training work focuses on training thought leaders and organizations in strategic integration of digital and social media for advocacy.
+Jason’s writing appears in the Huffington Post, and he is often sought for comment on the issues facing the digital divide and universal digital inclusion.
+Jason has been interviewed on this subject by media outlets including the Washington Post and National Public Radio.
+A regular speaker, Jason has led discussions on Capitol Hill, in state capitols, and for groups and associations including SXSWEdu, the Delegation of the European Union, the National Caucus of State Legislators (NCSL), the National Council of La Raza, the Congressional Hispanic Caucus Institute, LATISM, and many others.

-Jason holds a BA from Cazenovia College and Juris Doctor from the State University of New York at Buffalo School of Law.
-He is a Member of the New York State Bar.
-Jason serves as a small business advisor to the Columbia/Harlem Small Business Development Center (SBDC) at Columbia University, and is a Member of the Board of Directors of the Washington Internship Institute.
-He is an Advisory Board Member of the Minority Media & Telecommunications Council (MMTC) and elected legal liaison to the Congressional Hispanic Caucus Institute Alumni Association.
+Jason holds a BA from Cazenovia College, and Juris Doctor from the State University of New York at Buffalo School of Law.
+He is an Advisory Board Member of the Minority Media & Telecommunications Council (MMTC), board member of the Congressional Hispanic Caucus Institute Alumni Association (CHCI-AA), and a board member of the DC Casineros Dance Company.
+He is a member of the New York State Bar.

 The New “Boys on the Bus”: